FusionAuth/fusionauth-site/site/_posts/2022-09-08-how-sso-works.md

 SAML is more complicated because of the breadth of the specification and because of the flexibility of XML.
 If you are looking to implement it, using a battle tested library is a good idea.

-FusionAuth provides an [opensource library for Java](https://github.com/FusionAuth/fusionauth-samlv2/) that is regularly tested and updated.
+FusionAuth provides an [open source library for Java](https://github.com/FusionAuth/fusionauth-samlv2/) that is regularly tested and updated.

 ## Why SAML